 - Classified staff should submit to the Classified Staff Council.

 - Administrators should submit to the Leadership Council.

 - Students should submit to the Student Government Association.

-The senate, councils, or association may recommend approval, rejection, or modification or take another appropriate action.
-Following the review, it will submit the recommendation to the appropriate cabinet administrator, who will review the recommendation with the College Cabinet.
-If the recommendation concerns board policy and receives cabinet approval, the recommendation will be submitted to the appropriate committee of the Board of Trustees, which will be responsible for deciding whether to submit the recommendation to the full board for action.
+The College Senate, councils, or association may recommend approval, rejection, or modification or take another appropriate action.
+Following the review, it will submit the recommendation to the appropriate Cabinet administrator, who will review the recommendation with the College Cabinet.
+If the recommendation concerns Board policy and receives Cabinet approval, the recommendation will be submitted to the appropriate committee of the Board of Trustees, which will be responsible for deciding whether to submit the recommendation to the full Board for action.

 The President may initiate a revision or addition to the Policies and Procedures at any organizational level of the College or with the Board.
 The Board of Trustees or the College Cabinet, as appropriate, has the responsibility for final action upon any recommendation for revision or addition.